spaceopsaus/SpaceOpsEducation/README.md

 Instructions for each tutorial are located within the project's directory

-'example projects with the SpaceOps Sensor Module 2 and micro:bit

 ## Instructions:
 Projects can either be directly copied to microbits by copying the relevant .hex file to the device after plugging it into a computer via the microUSB cable, or code can be flashed to devices via the browser based application, as below: